 Traducciones al EspañolEstamos traduciendo nuestros guías y tutoriales al Español.
 Es posible que usted esté viendo una traducción generada automáticamente.
 Estamos trabajando con traductores profesionales para verificar las traducciones de nuestro sitio web.
 Este proyecto es un trabajo en curso.

 How to Use Nano Text Editor Commands in Linux

-GNU nano is a popular command line text editor that is included in most Linux distributions.
-Its interface is comparable to GUI-based text editors, which makes it a popular choice for those who find
+GNU nano is a popular command-line text editor that is included in most Linux distributions.
+The interface is comparable to GUI-based text editors, which makes nano a popular choice for those who find

 Nano Set Up and Basic Commands

-Nano is included with many Linux distributions by default, but some users may need to install it through their distribution’s package management tool:
+Nano is included with many Linux distributions by default, but some users may need to install it through the package management tool of the distribution.

 apt install nano

 When using nano, control characters (CTRL) are represented by a carat

 (^).
 For example, if you wish to cut a line of text, you would use the CTRL key followed by the K key.
 This sequence of commands is represented as